Bayesian Geostatistics Using Predictive Stacking: Introduction

-Much of the theoretical properties of conventional stacking rely upon properties of exchangeable models that are not enjoyed by geostatistical models.
-Inferential behaviour of posterior distributions is, therefore, studied within an infill asymptotic paradigm.
-We absorb spatial process realisations into a convenient augmented Bayesian linear regression framework (Section~\ref{sec: spatial_models}).
-We offer some novel theoretical insights into the consistency of the posterior and posterior predictive distributions.
-Each model $M_g \in {\cal M}$ is indexed according to fixed values of certain spatial covariance parameters so that the exact posterior distribution is analytically tractable.
-Section~\ref{sec: stacking_alg} develops geostatistical predictive stacking by combining the exact inference across the $G$ models in ${\cal M}$.
-We develop (i) stacking of means, which combines posterior predictive means, $\mathbb{E}_g(\Tilde{y}(s_0)\given y_{obs}, M_g)$, from each of the $G$ models; and (ii) stacking of posterior predictive densities \citep{yao2018using}, which combines posterior predictive densities $p(\Tilde{y}(s_0)\given y_{obs}, M_g)$ for $g=1,2,\ldots,G$, where $\Tilde{y}(s_0)$ is the random variable denoting model predictions of the outcome at an arbitrary point $s_0$ and $y_{obs}$ denotes the observed data on the outcome.
-We obtain exact Bayesian inference by exploiting exact distribution theory and avoiding iterative algorithms such as Markov chain Monte Carlo (MCMC).
-These methods are evaluated theoretically as well as empirically through simulation experiments (Section~\ref{sec: simulation}) demonstrating that stacked inference is comparable to full Bayesian inference using MCMC at significantly less computational expense.
-An illustrative data analysis is presented in Section~\ref{sec: WEF} to further corroborate results seen in the simulations.
-We conclude with some discussions and pointers to future work in Section~\ref{sec: conclusion}.
+The inferential properties of conventional stacking are largely available for exchangeable models that do not apply to geostatistics.
+Therefore, we offer theoretical insights within an infill asymptotic paradigm by exploiting tractability offered by the Mat\'ern covariance kernel and conjugate Bayesian linear regression (Section~\ref{sc3}).
+Section~\ref{sec: stacking_alg} offers implementation details, including two algorithms: (i) stacking of means, which combines posterior predictive means; and (ii) stacking of posterior predictive densities \citep{yao2018using}, which combines posterior predictive densities.
+These methods are evaluated theoretically and empirically through simulation experiments (Section~\ref{sec: simulation}) demonstrating that stacked inference is comparable to full Bayesian inference using MCMC at significantly less computational expense.
+An illustrative data analysis is presented in Section~\ref{sec: aod} including comparisons with machine learning interpolation.
+Section~\ref{sec: conclusion} concludes with pointers to future research.